Welcome to Our Blog on the Camino Portuguese

 Sean Morton Canadian hiker and explorer.

 As the wind picked up and the sky continued to darken we stopped and put on our rain jackets.
-At the creek where we paused we heard a cuckoo calling!
+At the creek where we paused, we heard a cuckoo calling!
 This morning we also heard a rooster crow, as we have every single morning since being in Portugal.
 This reminded us of the Camino Frances, where we also heard chickens and roosters daily.

 As we passed through newly ploughed fields, small vineyards, and fields just being planted the completely flat landscape also reminded us of the Meseta in Spain.
 This open landscape gave us a nice view of the rainstorm heading in our direction, but even with the advanced warning we decided against putting on rain gear until we were well and truly soaked.

 We stopped in Valada, which was a colourful strip of houses hidden behind a tall dyke protecting the region from the river Tejo, to shelter from the rain, get a coffee, and put on rain pants.
-In the bar we ran into a fellow pilgrim from Canada, who was also hiding from the rain.
+In the bar, we ran into a fellow pilgrim from Canada, who was also hiding from the rain.
 The bar was very full of locals at 10 am, and they seemed intrigued and possibly a bit put out by our presence.

 After a short break during which we changed into our foul weather gear we continued on, down the paved country road.
 The walking was easy and traffic was scarce.
 In some ways we were lucky for the rain, because there was little shelter from the sun, although for part of the day the Camino Portuguese paralleled the Ribadejo trail, which was a grassy, tree covered track marked in red and yellow bars.

-We passed through the town of Porto de Muge around 10:30, and continued pushing through the rain.
+We passed through the town of Porto de Muge around 10:30 AM and continued pushing through the rain.

 Quinta da Burra